dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

     O(n) -> O(7)
     ```
 - **code**:
-The codification of a linear algorithm in `c` language
+The implementation of a linear algorithm in `c` language

     ```c
     int arr[7] = {2,5,9,7,6,13,8};